SharonLK/psagot-2020-genetic-tsp/README.md

 ## Genetic Algorithms

-The genetic optimization technique tries strives to mimic the evolutionary process by having a `genetic pool` which improves each iteration of the algorithm, slowly converging to a near-optimal solution to the problem.
+The genetic optimization technique strives to mimic the evolutionary process by having a `genetic pool` which improves each iteration of the algorithm, slowly converging to a near-optimal solution to the problem.

 The `genetic pool` begins with a set of possible solutions to the problem (called `population`).
 This set can be randomly generated (or you can use some heuristics to generate a better first population).